dixheptagon/property-renting-app-interface/src/app/(properties)/property-details/README.md

 ## Usage

 This module is part of a Next.js app route group.
-Access it via `/properties/[id]` where `[id]` is the property ID.
+Access it via `/property-details?id=1` where the ID parameter is extracted from the URL params.

-The page expects property data to be available (currently uses sample data).
-Components use Zustand store for booking state management.
+The page fetches property data using TanStack Query and handles loading/error states.
+Components receive data via props and use Zustand store for booking state management.

-To integrate with API, replace sample data in components with actual API calls.
+### Error Handling

+- **Loading State**: Shows spinner and loading message
+- **Error State**: Shows error message with retry suggestion
+- **Not Found**: Shows not found message for invalid property IDs

+### TypeScript Support

+All components are fully typed with TypeScript interfaces defined in `src/types/property.ts`.